SashrikGupta/Mined-project/README.md

 ## Acknowledgments

-- YOLO for object detection
+- YOLO model for object detection
 - Streamlit for the web interface
 - Google's Generative AI for gameplay analysis
 - LangChain for natural language processing